IllusionMods/KoikatsuModdingTools/README.md

 How to override a vanilla asset, for example when fixing or improving an asset from the base game.

 ## Creating your own mod
 To create your own mod, you can use an example project as a base.
 Copy an example project to the Mods folder, then edit the manifest.xml and insert your own information.
 Add your textures, select them, and set a path inside the chara folder, such as chara\[your_name]\[mod_name].unity3d.
 Do the same for your thumbnails.
 Edit the list file with the correct category number, fields, and content.

-Then click Build->Build All Asset Bundles and then Build->Build All Mods.
+Once you have assets assigned to the asset bundles, click Window->AssetBundle Browser to bring up the build menu.
+Click Build All Assets and then Build All Zipmods.
 Only mods within the Mods folder will be built this way to keep your stuff separate from the example projects.

 ## Work in progress
 Koikatsu Modding Tools is a work in progress, please report any bugs you may find.
 If you are interested in contributing to development, these are the things that need to be done.